-The Financial Services Department in conjunction with our contracted fiscal agent James Moore and Company, develops and manages all aspects of the agency's budget and financial services and makes informed evidence based projections based upon past data and current trends.
-The Finance Eligibility Department ensures all clients receiving TANF and Title IV-E funding meets the eligibility requirements.
-Finance oversees the funding associated with the contract between DCF and PSF as well as managing the financial reporting requirements for any funding sources received.
-The financial Services Department also manages Client Trust fund accounts in conjunction with the Social Security Administration and processes all invoices presented for payment as well as all Adoption and Foster Care Subsidies.
-The Finance department undergoes several internal and external auditing processes annually, which include SSA federal audit, independent external financial audit, DCF periodic desk reviews and annual COU on site audits.
+Partnership for Strong Families, Inc. (PSF) subcontracts its financial services from Service Management Solutions for Children, Inc. (SMS).
+SMS Financial Services Department, in conjunction with our contracted fiscal agent James Moore and Company, develops and manages all aspects of the agency's budget and financial services to make informed evidence-based projections based upon past data and current trends.
+PSF Eligibility Department ensures all clients receiving TANF and Title IV-E funding meet the eligibility requirements.
+SMS Finance oversees the funding associated with the contract between DCF and PSF as well as managing the financial reporting requirements for any funding sources received.
+PSF also manages Client Trust fund accounts in conjunction with the Social Security Administration and processes all invoices presented for payment as well as all Adoption and Foster Care Subsidies.
+SMS Finance department in conjunction with our fiscal agent, James Moore and Company, undergoes several internal and external auditing processes associated with PSF annually, which include SSA federal audit, independent external financial audit, DCF periodic desk reviews and annual COU on site audits.
 The department promotes cross training so quick inquiries receive timely responses.
 Each Department is responsible for managing their own budget for each Fiscal Year.
-Financial Services will provide oversight and support for each department on a regular or as needed basis.
+SMS Financial Services will provide oversight and support for each department on a regular or as needed basis.
 During this time, Finance reviews information with staff to assess actual expenditures versus projections.

-Finance also oversees vendor payments and adheres to policy as it relates to requirements established in rate agreements and contracts.
+SMS Finance oversees vendor payments and adheres to policy as it relates to requirements established in rate agreements and contracts.
 Invoices are approved for payment by the purchasing departments through the Perceptive Content routing queues.
 Should an immediate need be identified for a child, Finance can issue an emergency check to ensure the service or need is covered and to promote positive outcomes for clients served.